Vera Ralston

 Vera Ralston (born Věra Helena Hrubá; July 12, 1919 or 1920 or 1921 or 1923 – February 9, 2003) was a Czech and American figure skater and actress.
 She worked as an actress during the 1940s and 1950s.

 Early life

 Ralston was born Věra Helena Hrubá in Prague to a Catholic family with a home on the Berounka River.
-Her father, Rudolf Hrubý, was a jeweler.
+Her father, Rudolf Hrubý, was a jeweler born at the Huta Bankowa steel mill in Dąbrowa, Będzin County, Piotrków Governorate, Russian Empire (today Dąbrowa Górnicza, Silesian Voivodeship, Poland).
 Her year of birth has been given as 1919, 1920, 1921, and 1923.
 Her brother, Rudy Ralston, later became a film producer in the United States.

 Skating career

 As a figure skater, she represented Czechoslovakia in competition under her birth name Věra Hrubá.
 She competed at the 1936 European Figure Skating Championships and placed 15th.
 Later that season, she competed at the 1936 Winter Olympics, where she placed 17th.
 During the games, she personally met and reportedly insulted Adolf Hitler.
 Hitler asked her if she would like to "skate for the swastika."
 As she later boasted, "I looked him right in the eye, and said that I'd rather skate on the swastika.
 The Führer was furious."

 Hrubá competed at the 1937 European Figure Skating Championships and placed 7th.
 She emigrated to the United States in 1941 and became a naturalized citizen in 1946.